danthegoodman1/icedb/README.md

 - Native multi-tenancy with prefix control and the [IceDB S3 Proxy](https://github.com/danthegoodman1/IceDBS3Proxy), including letting end-users write their own SQL queries
 - True separation of data storage, metadata storage, and compute with shared storage (S3)
+- Zero-copy data sharing by permitting access to S3 prefixes for other users
 - Multiple options for query processing (DuckDB, ClickHouse, CHDB, Datafusion, Pandas, custom parquet readers in any language)
 - Open data formats for both the log and data storage